 Dallow studied with Stephen Kates, Orlando Cole, William Stokking, Myron Lutzke, and David Geber.
 He is a 1994 graduate of the Peabody Conservatory of Music of the Johns Hopkins University and was awarded the Israel Dorman memorial award for achieving excellence in performance.
 He performs on a 1750 Edmund Aireton cello made in London.

-He has previously held principal positions in the Memphis Symphony Orchestra, Delaware Symphony Orchestra, Reading Symphony Orchestra, and the Haddonfield Symphony.
-He has performed regularly with the Philadelphia Orchestra, New Jersey Symphony Orchestra, and the Chamber Orchestra of Philadelphia.
-As a soloist, Mr. Dallow has performed with the Delaware Symphony Orchestra, Gettysburg Symphony Orchestra and with the Philharmonic Orchestra of New Jersey.
+Previously, Dallow was principal cello of the Memphis Symphony Orchestra, Delaware Symphony Orchestra, Reading Symphony Orchestra, and the Haddonfield Symphony.
+On a temporary basis, he has also performed with the cello sections of the Philadelphia Orchestra, the New York Philharmonic, the National Symphony, the Baltimore Symphony, the New Jersey Symphony Orchestra, and the Chamber Orchestra of Philadelphia.
+As a soloist, he has performed with the Delaware Symphony Orchestra, Gettysburg Symphony Orchestra and with the Philharmonic Orchestra of New Jersey.

 Chamber music remains one of Dallow's passions.
 In 2003, he established Riverside Chamber Players, Inc. and currently serves as Artistic Director and cellist.
 Riverside’s mission is to present chamber music performances of the highest professional quality providing artistic, educational, and cultural enrichment for the local communities.
 He also performs with the Chamber Music Festival of the Black Hills, in Rapid City, South Dakota.

 Dallow has performed regularly with Music For All Seasons, Inc., an organization

 devoted to providing the healing power of music to communities that may otherwise not have access to music for enjoyment: residents of hospitals, nursing homes, geriatric centers, prisons, and special facilities for children.